Title Loan Laws And Disclosures For Each State

 Ohio

 Title loans are technically illegal in Ohio.
 The Short-Term Loan Act prevents lenders from accepting a title as collateral for a short-term loan.
 Interest rates for short-term loans are also capped at 28%.
+Some lenders get around these restrictions in Ohio by operating as CABs and offering lines of credit.

 Oklahoma